 A hot prospect has already received dozens of generic messages.
 Personalization is no longer a “nice to have” but an absolute prerequisite to capture attention and trigger a response.

-Rephrase their specific challenges: Show that you understand their unique context.
-Instead of “Our solution helps companies increase sales,” personalize: “I saw that TechCorp is hiring 5 salespeople right now (LinkedIn).
+Rephrase Their Specific Challenges: Show that you understand their unique context.
+Instead of “Our solution helps companies increase sales,” personalize: “I saw TechCorp is hiring 5 new sales reps (LinkedIn).
 Our client [direct competitor] reduced their sales onboarding from 45 to 12 days with our multi-channel approach.”

 - Mention company news (funding round, new product, hiring)